bbc/accessibility-news-and-you/accessibility-news-and-business-analysts.md

 0. Has accessibility been thought about for the feature?

 0. Have you written accessibility acceptance criteria?
-If not or you aren't sure how, see the guide to **[writing accessibility acceptance criteria](accessibility-acceptance-criteria)**.
+If not or you aren't sure how, see the guide on **[how to write accessibility acceptance criteria](/accessibility-news-and-you/guides/accessibility-acceptance-criteria.html)**.

 ## Checklist - When live